Rules and Regulations

 Stage Winner Jersey – Light Blue Jersey

-A Stage Winner Jersey will be awarded to the winner of each stage, including the Stage 5 Time Trial.
+A Stage Winner Jersey will be awarded to the winner of each stage, including Stage 5 TT.

 Jersey Priority